dorinandreidragan/dorinandreidragan.github.io/docs/articles/high-availability-with-keepalived.md

 ## Conclusion

-When it comes to ensure high availability with limited resources, Keepalived is a great tool to have in your arsenal.
+When it comes to ensuring high availability with limited resources, Keepalived is a great tool to have in your arsenal.
 I hope this article has inspired you to explore high availability setups further.

 Feel free to share your own experiences or ask questions in the comments below.
 Use your resources wisely and keep your systems running smoothly! 🛠️💡💻⚙️

 [Keepalived]: https://keepalived-v2.readthedocs.io/en/latest/
 [Nginx]: https://nginx.org/